statamic/docs/content/collections/extending-docs/data.md

 $entry->isClean(); // true
 ```

-The `getOriginal` method returns an array containing the original attributes of the item regardless of any changes to the model since it was retrieved.
+The `getOriginal` method returns an array containing the original attributes of the item regardless of any changes to the item since it was retrieved.
 This method also accepts an optional attribute argument:

 ```php
 $entry->title; // "Post title"